ANL-CESAR/XSBench/README.txt

 -> Debugging enables the -g flag.

 -> Profiling enables the -pg flag.
+When profiling the code, you may wish to significantly increase the number of lookups (with the -l flag) in order to wash out the initialization phase of the code.

 -> MPI enables MPI support in the code.